 As well as mice, Grandma is also associated with gooseberries.
 Being a sour fruit, the gooseberry is a motif for Grandma’s general demeanour.
 When Grandma dresses up for the fair, this is the human equivalent of adding sugar to a gooseberry pie to make it palatable.

 This is Hillbilly county and from what I learnt reading Hillbilly Elegy, Grandma works by ‘Hillbilly justice’.
 She’ll lie, thieve, threaten, trick and practise hard to get what she wants.
 Since the law has their own selfish agenda, she’ll happily take things into her own hands.

-While each chapter has its own battle, the battles do not ascend in any approximation to a dramatic arc.
-Peck has used a variety of battle scenes, including slapstick falling from a window to threats with actual guns, but often it takes a less deadly tone.
+While each chapter has its own big struggle, the big struggles do not ascend in any approximation to a dramatic arc.
+Peck has used a variety of big struggle scenes, including slapstick falling from a window to threats with actual guns, but often it takes a less deadly tone.

 Joey realises that he wants to become a fighter pilot, that his sister is growing into a woman, that things change even though children don’t want them to.

 Joey sees his grandmother (perhaps for the last time?) as his army train zooms past her house in the middle of the night.
 She has lit up her house like a Jack-o-lantern even though she is normally really stingy with lighting.

 The full meaning of the title now becomes clear.
 “A Long Way From Chicago” refers to all the international places Joe will visit via plane during the war.